microsoft/net-offloads/quic-encryption-offload.md

 #### PayloadKey

-The AEAD key (not traffic secret) for the QUIC packet payload encryption or decryption (depending on `IsTransmit`).
+The AEAD key (not traffic secret) for the QUIC packet payload encryption or decryption (depending on `Direction`).

 #### HeaderKey

-The AEAD key (not traffic secret) for the QUIC packet header encryption or decryption (depending on `IsTransmit`).
+The AEAD key (not traffic secret) for the QUIC packet header encryption or decryption (depending on `Direction`).

 #### PayloadIv

-The AEAD IV for the QUIC packet payload encryption or decryption (depending on `IsTransmit`).
+The AEAD IV for the QUIC packet payload encryption or decryption (depending on `Direction`).

 ### Return value